allquixotic/libtehthu/README.txt

 There are two pieces to LibTehthu, so far: the reusable library, and the graphical interface (GUI).
 The GUI is very simple, and is mostly intended for testing out the translation engine against a dictionary.
 However, the GUI is nearly usable as a way to manually translate entire sentences from English to a constructed language, and back again.

-I am releasing LibTehthu (both the GUI and the library) under the WTFPL 2.0.
-That means that, if you obtain the code, you are free to do Whatever the Fuck You Want To with it.
-(I'm dead serious; read the license: http://sam.zoy.org/wtfpl/
+I am releasing LibTehthu (both the GUI and the library) under the GPL 3.0 or later.

 SOURCE CODE: git clone git://tiyukquellmalz.org/libtehthu